Koreatown: Toronto, Ontario

 Toronto officially designated the area on Bloor Street from Bathurst Street to Christie St. as Koreatown in 2004.[12]
 According to the 2001 census Toronto had roughly 43,000 Koreans living in the city,[13] and in 2011 the numbers have grown to 64,755.[14]
 The Korean community in Toronto has developed Koreatown such that it offers a Korean grocery store,[15]hairdressers, karaoke bars and a multitude of restaurants.[16]
 The City of Toronto describes Koreatown as "primarily a business district offering a wide range of Korean restaurants, high-end-fashion Korean boutiques, herbalists, acupuncturist and many other unique services and shops which are filled with made-in-Korea merchandise."[12]
 Koreatown Toronto is also known for its Spring Dano Festival, which is run on the 5th day of 5th month of the Korean Lunar Calendar.
-The festival is run is the Christie Pits area and has been run for the past 21 years with the exception of 2013 when it was cancelled.[12][17]
+The festival is run in the Christie Pits area and has been run for the past 21 years with the exception of 2013 when it was cancelled.[12][17]
 Today, although many Koreans work in the area, very few Koreans actually live there.
 An influx of Latino immigrants is changing the demographics of the area today.

-Koreatown North is the unofficial name for the area situated along Yonge Street from Sheppard Avenue in North York, an administrative area in northern Toronto, to the Clark Avenue in neighboring Thornhill, Ontario.
+Koreatown North is the unofficial name for the area situated along Yonge Street from Sheppard Avenue in North York, an administrative area in northern Toronto, to Clark Avenue in neighboring Thornhill, Ontario.
 This area does not have official signage as they are mixed with establishments catering to Persians and Chinese clientele.

 Vancouver, British Columbia

 The highest concentration of Koreans is found near Lougheed Town Centre in Burnaby, British Columbia and in the adjacent city of Coquitlam.
-Along the North Road (from Delestre Ave (South) to Burquitlam Skytrain Station (North)), sizable supermarkets such as Hannam Supermarket and H mart, hair shops, Korean restaurants, bars, law firms, accountants' offices, realty offices, child care, clinics and auto repair shops are to be found.
+Along the North Road (from Delestre Ave (South) to Burquitlam Skytrain Station (North)), sizable supermarkets such as Hannam Supermarket and H Mart, hair shops, Korean restaurants, bars, law firms, accountants' offices, realty offices, child care, clinics and auto repair shops are to be found.
 For a few years, following the housing boom, the number of Korean Canadians has increased in Langley, Surrey, Port Coquitlam, Maple Ridge, Mission and Abbotsford, and more businesses are opening up shops and offices in east Metro Vancouver and Fraser Valley.

 United States

-The first large group of Korean Immigrants settled in America between 1901 and 1905.
+The first large group of Korean immigrants settled in the United States between 1901 and 1905.
 Between those years 7,226 immigrants, including 6,048 men, 637 women, and 541 children, came on 65 trips.
 Most of the early immigrants of that period had some contract with American missionaries in Korea.
 For some Western-oriented Korean intellectuals, immigrating to the United States was considered useful, in part, to help them in the modernization of their homeland.
 Consequently, the recruiter for labourers for the Hawaiian Sugar Planters' Association (HSPA), David Deshler, had no trouble finding Koreans from a wide range of social classes willing to sail to Hawaii.

 San Francisco, Dinuba, and Riverside, California have a claim as the first Korean U.S. settlement.